 Lipohypertrophy is a lump of thickened tissue that can develop in the subcutaneous fat layer.
-It is common in people who regularly receive injections for certain health conditions, such as diabetes.
+It can be common in people who regularly receive subcutaneous injections for certain health conditions, such as diabetes.

 The lumps are not tumors, and they are not malignant, but they may cause delays in the absorption of medication.
 Some people may also feel self-conscious about the appearance of the lumps.

 However, prompt diagnosis and preventive steps will reduce the chance of lipohypertrophy recurring.
 In many cases, the lumps gradually disappear.

 Lipohypertrophy is the medical term for the abnormal growth of thickened skin tissue.
 It typically occurs when people get regular subcutaneous injections in the same area of skin — for example, when a person with diabetes gets regular insulin injections.